Friedrich von Pernstein: Life in Avignon and book collecting

 Friedrich von Pernstein consequently spent the most of his life in Avignon at the Papal Court, as a kind of exile.
 During his entire tenure he however continuously received money from Riga, and his life in Avignon appears to have been one of ease, freedom and even luxury.
 Friedrich von Pernstein was a bibliophile who started collecting books early in life.
 He is known to have paid for the illumination of books on at least one occasion.
-Inventories of his library from 1324–1325 describe it as big enough to only fit in twelve or eleven coffers.
+Inventories of his library from 1324 to 1325 describe it as big enough to only fit in twelve or eleven coffers.
 The bulk of the books were on theology and other subjects related to his role in the church, but there were also several Classical authors such as Sallust, Lucan, Seneca the Younger and Boethius.
 He may have had a manuscript containing a part of the History of Rome by Livy that has since been lost.
 Another book he owned, unusually for the time, was a translation of the Quran into Latin.
 Friedrich von Pernstein also authored a biography of Francis of Assisi.
 It is believed he intended to donate most of his books to the Franciscan convent in Riga.
 However, most of his library has been impossible to trace.
 One volume (Ms Borgh.14) is preserved in the Vatican Library, and two volumes that may come from his library are preserved in Riga.